vietle96/CSE412-Final-Project/README.md

   If you click on the Login button at the top right it will lead you to a Login/Creating account screen.
   <img src=https://github.com/vietle96/CSE412-Final-Project/blob/bf89205409fcb7df3072f3bff232806a8f725922/Screenshots/4.png width="500">

+  If you are new and don't have an account with us, you can click create with the inserted information and you will be automatically logged in.
+  If you are a returning user, enter your username and password then click log in.
   <img src=https://github.com/vietle96/CSE412-Final-Project/blob/bf89205409fcb7df3072f3bff232806a8f725922/Screenshots/5.png width="500">

+  After logging in, you are able to choose a rating for the selected phone and click submit.
+This will update the rating average.
   <img src=https://github.com/vietle96/CSE412-Final-Project/blob/bf89205409fcb7df3072f3bff232806a8f725922/Screenshots/6.png width="500">